intel-analytics/ipex-llm/python/llm/example/GPU/Pipeline-Parallel-Inference/README.md

-# Run IPEX-LLM on Multiple Intel GPUs in pipeline parallel fashion
+# Run IPEX-LLM on Multiple Intel GPUs in Pipeline Parallel Fashion

 This example demonstrates how to run IPEX-LLM optimized low-bit model vertically partitioned on two [Intel GPUs](../README.md) for Linux users.